COVID tests in short supply as Dane County pharmacies grapple with skyrocketing demand

 At Fitchburg Family Pharmacy on Tuesday, an estimated 50 cars waited outside the Cahill Main business for in-person coronavirus tests.
 The line appeared to be moving steadily, but it extended as far as Fish Hatchery Road.

-The wait to receive a coronavirus test is hours long, pharmacy technician Krystle Jisehcowski estimated.
-The pharmacy ran out of its at-home coronavirus test kits days ago.
+The wait to receive a coronavirus test is hours long, pharmacy technician Krystle Jisehcowski estimated, adding the pharmacy ran out of its at-home coronavirus test kits days ago.

 Staff ordered another 1,000 tests, but there’s no estimated time of delivery, she said.
 That’s despite receiving “five calls about COVID testing an hour.”